ethanc-ec/profile-website/README.md

+---
+title: Ethan's Profile
+---

 # About Me
 Hi!
-I'm a sophomore at Boston University majoring in Data Science and minoring in Business Administration & Management.
+I'm Ethan Chang, a sophomore at Boston University majoring in Data Science and minoring in Business Administration & Management.

 # [Project 1: Boston University Class, Credit, and Section Searcher](https://github.com/ethanc-ec/ScheduleHub)
 * Created a tool that uses a text based interface to: